sairohith24816/Hotel-Database/readme.md

 ## 🗃️ Database Schema

-The database consists of 5 main tables:
+The database consists of 5 main tables with 6 room types including Presidential suites:

 ### Tables and Columns